Jaromír Jágr: Pittsburgh Penguins (1990–2001)

 On 30 December 1999, against the New York Islanders, Jágr scored three goals and four assists for a career-high seven-point night.
 He would later match this feat on 11 January 2003 by once again scoring three goals and four assists in a game against the Florida Panthers as a member of the Washington Capitals.

 In 2000–01, Jágr was struggling to find his scoring touch and faced criticisms about his relationship with Penguins head coach Ivan Hlinka.
-With the return of Mario Lemieux from retirement, the Penguins had two superstars, but friction developed between the two; Jágr held the captaincy but many fans regarded Lemieux as the talisman of the team.
+With the return of Mario Lemieux from retirement, the Penguins had two superstars, but friction developed between the two; Jágr continued to hold the captaincy for the rest of the season even after Lemieux returned, but many fans regarded Lemieux as the talisman of the team.
 Additionally, the struggling, medium-market Penguins could, with Lemieux back, no longer hope to afford Jágr's high salary.
 Thus, on 11 July 2001, the organization traded him, along with František Kučera, to the Washington Capitals in exchange for Kris Beech, Michal Sivek and Ross Lupaschuk.

 In 806 games with Pittsburgh, Jágr became only the second player (after Lemieux) to score 1,000 points as a Penguin.
 Jágr sits second behind Lemieux in career goals in franchise history and third in games played, assists, and points, having since been surpassed by Sidney Crosby.
 His no. 68 jersey was eventually retired in a pregame ceremony on 18 February 2024, with Jágr becoming just the third Penguins player to receive the honour.